scgolang/sc/translate-synthdefs.md

 One of the first things you must learn in order to be able to use SuperCollider is how to write synthdefs.
-After reading this guide you should be pretty comfortable with creating synthdefs.
+After reading this guide you should be pretty comfortable with creating synthdefs with golang.

 This guide assumes that you are comfortable with reading and writing synthdefs in sclang.
-If you aren't I suggest reading [this](http://doc.sccode.org/Tutorials/Getting-Started/10-SynthDefs-and-Synths.html) and play around with creating synthdefs with sclang a bit before deciding to write them in go.
+If you aren't I suggest reading [this](http://doc.sccode.org/Tutorials/Getting-Started/10-SynthDefs-and-Synths.html) and play around with creating synthdefs with sclang a bit before deciding to write them in golang.

 ### Ugen Inputs